cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 Every code environment receives the following callback functions:
 * `invoke(account address, message data, gas limit)`: sends a message to another account specified by its address
 * `invoke_default(message name, message data, gas limit)`: sends a message to the account registered with the default handler for the given message name, if one exists
+* `register_default_handler(message name)`: registers the account as the default handler for the given message name - this will fail if two accounts try to register as the default handler for the same message name

 **Gas limit** parameters are an integer which specifies the maximum amount of gas units that may be consumed during the execution of the handler before the code environment returns an error.
 When each handler returns it should return the amount of gas consumed.
 Each code environment is expected to track execution cost in a consistent way to avoid unbounded execution and the remaining gas should be passed to each nested call in order to enforce gas limits across the system.